 Join one of the 15 top-ranked art schools in the nation.
 Supporting a diverse community of artists and scholars, Herberger Institute's MFA program ranks No. 15 in the nation (U.S. News & World Report) and fosters global relevance, leadership, social responsibility and self-expression.

-The ASU School of Art's highly ranked MFA program provides artists with both a formal and a conceptual foundation in contemporary art.
+The ASU School of Art's MFA program provides artists with both a formal and a conceptual foundation in contemporary art.
 Situated in the context of a public research university renowned for innovation, students work closely with distinguished art faculty to develop the skills to produce culturally relevant work and sustain a lifelong creative practice.
-Students are encouraged to work across disciplines and select a focus from a range of media including animation, ceramics, intermedia, metals, painting and drawing, photography, printmaking, sculpture, textiles and woods.
+Students are encouraged to work across disciplines and also select a focus from a range of media including animation, ceramics, intermedia, metals, painting and drawing, photography, printmaking, sculpture, textiles and woods.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 ="A") in an applicable master's degree program.

 - official transcripts

 An applicant whose native language is not English (regardless of current residency) must provide proof of English proficiency.